CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 child design system root
   └── src
       ├── components
-      │   └── Foo                     Directory for documentation content and example code │       ├── Foo.jsx             React component
+      │   └── Foo                     Folder for documentation content and example code │       ├── Foo.jsx             React component
       │       └── Foo.test.jsx        React component tests
-      ├── fonts                       Directory for custom fonts
+      ├── fonts                       Folder for custom fonts
-      ├── images                      Directory for custom images
+      ├── images                      Folder for custom images
       └── styles
-          ├── base                    Directory for base styling for HTML elements ├── components              Directory for component styles and overrides │   └── _Foo.scss           Component SCSS
+          ├── base                    Folder for base styling for HTML elements ├── components              Folder for component styles and overrides │   └── _Foo.scss           Component SCSS
-          ├── settings                Directory for system settings and orverrides ├── utilities               Directory for system utilities and overrides └── index.scss              The main SCSS file for a child design system
+          ├── settings                Folder for system settings and orverrides ├── utilities               Folder for system utilities and overrides └── index.scss              The main SCSS file for a child design system
 ```

-# Component documentation page formatting
+# Writing component documentation

 [KSS](https://github.com/kss-node/kss-node) is the primary way documentation is written.
 Please use the following format when writing component documentation.